garfix/nli-go/doc/remarks.md

 Relations: in the tutorial the relations used to compose the logical form are taken directly from Freebase.
 This makes the grammar domain-specific.
 It is a semantic grammar that is bound to a single database.
 Tieing domain logic to database representation can be cumbersome, since database representation has a different responsibility than domain logic.
 In a database, efficient storage is important.
 For domain logic, human reasoning is important.
 It is better to separate these right away.

 Interactive mode: I really like SEMPRE's interactive mode.
 It allows you to interact with the system without having to start it each time.
 This works very well in a terminal.
 I'd like to copy that.

+Compilation to Java: SEMPRE compiles a sentence into a Java program.
+It brings in the expressive power of a complete programming language.
+This is a very powerful feature, and not one I can simply copy.

+And I found [these examples](https://github.com/percyliang/sempre/blob/master/DOCUMENTATION.md) interesting:

+    Here is the city with the largest area:
+    (argmax 1 1 (fb:type.object.type fb:location.citytown) fb:location.location.area)

+    The second largest city by area:
+    (argmax 2 1 (fb:type.object.type fb:location.citytown) fb:location.location.area)

+    The five largest cities by area:
+    (argmax 1 5 (fb:type.object.type fb:location.citytown) fb:location.location.area)

+    The person who has the most number of children (who, in Freebase, turns out to be Chulalongkorn with a whopping 62):
+    (argmax 1 1 (fb:type.object.type fb:people.person) (reverse (lambda x (count (!fb:people.person.children (var x))))))

+I don't have anything like this yet.

 # 2020-09-14